 National survey of recreational fishers

-From 1 October 2017, we'll be surveying recreational fishers on their fishing activity in New Zealand's ocean waters.
-The surveying will run for a year.
-It will help us to better understand and manage recreational fishing and fishing activity in important shared fisheries.
+The survey will help us to better understand and manage recreational fishing and fishing activity in important shared fisheries.

 Keeping your information private

-All information that we collect will be kept private, and only used for strengthening how we manage New Zealand fisheries.
-We won't share people's secret fishing spots – we just need to know where they fished in and if they caught anything.
+All information collected will be kept private, and only used for strengthening how we manage New Zealand fisheries.
+We won't share people's secret fishing spots – we just needed to know where they fished and if they caught anything.

 Timeline of the survey